MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-ios/select-authenticator-ios.png" alt-text="Screenshot of Use Passwords and Passkeys from using Microsoft Authenticator for iOS devices.":::

-1. Authenticator sets up passkey, passwordless, and MFA for sign in according to your work or school account policies.
+1. Authenticator sets up passkey, passwordless, and MFA for sign-in according to your work or school account policies.

     :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-ios/passkey-added-ios.png" alt-text="Screenshot of setting up passkey, passwordless, and/or MFA for sign in using Microsoft Authenticator for iOS devices.":::